Impact of the COVID-19 pandemic on association football: Europe

+The schedule and the format of the 2020–21 UEFA Champions League was changed.
+The tournament would originally have started in June 2020, but was delayed to August due to the COVID-19 pandemic in Europe.
+The new schedule was announced by the UEFA Executive Committee on 17 June 2020.
+All qualifying matches, excluding the play-off round, were played as single leg matches, hosted by one of the teams decided by draw (except the preliminary round which was played at neutral venue).

 In the 2020–21 UEFA Champions League preliminary round, Kosovar club Drita's match against Linfield in Nyon, Switzerland was called off, due to two players from Drita testing positive for COVID-19 and the whole team being put into quarantine by the Swiss authorities; eventually, Linfield was awarded a 3–0 win.
 In the first qualifying round of the same competition, Faroese club KÍ was awarded a 3–0 win over Slovan Bratislava, in which the match was initially postponed after one staff member from the latter tested positive for COVID-19, followed by a player from this same team, eventually the whole team was put into quarantine by the Faroese authorities, and KÍ were subsequently awarded a technical victory.

-In September 2020, a German team, SG Ripdorf/Molzen ll, lost 37–0 against SV Holdenstedt ll in 3.
+On 17 September 2020, a German team, SG Ripdorf/Molzen ll, lost 37–0 against SV Holdenstedt ll in 3.
 Kreisklasse.
 SV Holdenstedt II who came into contact in a previous game with someone who tested positive for COVID-19, refused to reschedule the match; hence, SG Ripdorf/Molzen ll competed with only seven men for fear of infection and did not offer any resistance.

+On 24 September 2020, the UEFA Super Cup was played.
+The match was originally scheduled to be played at the Estádio do Dragão in Porto, on 12 August 2020.
+However, after the COVID-19 pandemic in Europe caused the postponements of the previous season's Champions League and Europa League, the UEFA Executive Committee chose to award the rescheduled Champions League final to Portugal, and postponed and relocated the Super Cup to Puskás Aréna in Budapest.
+The UEFA Executive Committee decided to use the event as a pilot match for which a reduced number of spectators, up to 30% of the capacity of the stadium, were allowed in, becoming the first official UEFA match to have spectators since their competitions were resumed in August 2020.